Tylenol Side Effects

 Liver Damage From Tylenol

-Published research shows acetaminophen is the most common drug-related cause of acute liver failure.
-Typically, Tylenol and other acetaminophen products are broken down by the liver and eliminated in urine.
+Published research in the National Library of Medicine shows that acetaminophen is the most common drug-related cause of acute liver failure.
+Typically, the liver breaks down Tylenol and other acetaminophen products, which are then expelled in urine.
 However, a byproduct of the drug can be toxic to the liver.

 “Prolonged daily use may increase the risk of liver damage,” Trent Carter, FNP-BC, CARN-AP, told Drugwatch.
 “Continuous use beyond recommended durations can elevate the likelihood of adverse effects.”